-Art Course authority recham A ry apigol
+Art Course

-Greder in roces august Decrease

-American Literatum, 1950 unit

-But the will arp the thurst

 History of American Art (3)

-Green Studies in American't reruine 101 GRADUATE COURSES IN AMERICAN STUDIES
+GRADUATE COURSES IN AMERICAN STUDIES

 799A.
 Thesis (3) Cr/NC

 Prerequisites: An officially appointed thesis committee and advancement to candidacy Preparation of a project or thesis for the master's degree.

 799B.
 Thesis Extension (0) Cr/NC

-Payor idinguistichi (3) Prerequisite: Prior registration in Thesis, 799A, with an assigned grade symbol of SP.
-Registration required in any semester or term following assignment of SP in Course 799Ain which the student expects to use the facilities and resources of the University; also student must be registered in the course when the completed thesis is granted final approval.
+Prerequisite: Prior registration in Thesis, 799A, with an assigned grade symbol of SP.
+Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the University; also student must be registered in the course when the completed thesis is granted final approval.

 Literature and Philosophy:

-History Courses English Courses
+English Courses

 (The English courses listed are acceptable when content relates to American Studies.)

+- Twentieth Century Literature (3)

 - American Literature (3)

-- Seminar: A Major Author (3) 710
+- Seminar: A Major Author (3) 700.

-- Seminar: A Cultural Period (3) Seminar: Special Topics (3)
+- Seminar: A Cultural Period (3) 710.

+- Seminar: Special Topics (3)

-- 730. Seminar: A Literary Type (3)
+- Seminar: A Literary Type (3) 730.

 American History:

+History Courses

-U sit to violett forgeneration History Courses - 630.
-Directed Reading in United States History (3) Seminar in United States History (3) - Status in our of the month of Arte And Social Sciences and Education:
+- Directed Reading in United States History (3)

-- 547A 5478 Intellectual History of the south of Page Education Courses Social Foundations (2 or 3) - 686 Educational Sociology (3) Geography Courses Boold Sciences and Education: (The geography seminars listed are acceptable when content relates to American Studies.) - Seminar in Urban and Settlement Geography (3) - Seminar in Location of Urban Activities (3) Multicultural Education Course Geography of Recipies Philosophy of Cultural Pluralism (3) Political Science Course Seminar in American National Government (3) Sociology Courses - Seminar in Social Theory (3) 700 Seminar in Social Institutions - (when relevant to American Studies) (3) Religious Studios Con. se.
+- Seminar in United States History (3)

+Social Sciences and Education:

+Education Courses

+- Social Foundations (2 or 3)

+- Educational Sociology (3)

+Geography Courses

+(The geography seminars listed are acceptable when content relates to American Studies.)

+- Seminar in Regional Geography (3)

+- Seminar in Urban and Settlement Geography (3)

+Political Science Course

+Seminar in American National Government (3)

+Sociology Courses

+- Seminar in Social Theory (3)

+- Seminar in Social Institutions

+- (when relevant to American Studies) (3)

 Fine Arts: